Scientific Name

 Description

-Echeveria 'Gila' is a charming succulent that forms large rosettes of broad juicy leaves with oink to pale re margins.
-The leaf color varies from gray-green to blue-green to reddish or pinkish, depending on the season.
-Flowers are red and appear on tall inflorescences in summer.
+Echeveria 'Gila' is a charming succulent that forms large rosettes of broad, fleshy leaves with pink to pale red margins.
+The leaves can be gray-green, blue-green, reddish, or pinkish, depending on the season and growing conditions.

 Hardiness